-Through the following applications, chlorine chemistry contributes to the everyday life of Canadian consumers and plays a key role in the Canadian economy:
+Through the following applications, chlorine chemistry contributes to the everyday life of Canadian consumers:

 Drinking water disinfection

 The vast majority of Canadian water systems use chlorine to help provide safe drinking water and return properly treated wastewater to the environment, thereby avoiding the public health risks associated with the consumption or dissemination of pathogen-containing water that spreads disease, and the personal loss and costs of treating those diseases.
 To illustrate, contamination of the water supply in Walkerton, Ontario by E. coli in 2000 caused seven deaths, made 2,000 people ill, and imposed costs on the community that amounted to about $45 million.
 The stated benefits of disinfection apply regardless of the specific technology used in the disinfection process.
 However, the public benefits specifically from chlorine chemistry in water treatment because it is more cost effective than alternative disinfection techniques.
 In addition, only chlorine-based disinfectants prevent microbial re-growth and help protect treated water as it journeys from the treatment plant to the tap.